Implementing Strongly-Specified Functions with the refine

 Let's have a look at the extracted code:

-information given by the sigma-type have been stripped away.
+information given by the sigma type has been stripped away.
 It can be

 confusing, and in practice it means that, we you rely on the extraction